Haoran-Peng/Haoran-Peng.github.io/index.md

 # Research Interests

-I have developed a particular interest in the field of ***Machine Learning for Wireless Communications***, on which I have published several related articles.
+I have developed a particular interest in the field of ***Machine Learning for Wireless Communications and Mobile Computing***, on which I have published several related articles.

 # Education
 **National Yang Ming Chiao Tung University, Taiwan** <br>